Eddiemeister1/microservice-building-blocks/OurApi.md

 # Registering for a Conference

-The api lets someone rfegister for a conference.
+The api lets someone register for a conference.
-They POST to out API a reservation, and we register them.
+They POST to our API a reservation, and we register them.

 The operation: